MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enable-offline-updates-for-windows-embedded-8-1-handheld-devices-to-windows-10.md

 If the update policy of the device is managed or restricted by MDM, an update process can be initiated on the device in one of the following ways:

--   Trigger the device to scan for updates through System Center Configuration Manager.
+-   Trigger the device to scan for updates through Microsoft Endpoint Configuration Manager.

     Ensure that the trigger scan has successfully executed, and then remove the trigger scan configuration baseline.

     > **Note**  Ensure that the PhoneUpdateRestriction Policy is set to a value of 0, to ensure that the device will not perform an automatic scan.

--   Trigger the device to scan as part of a Maintenance Window defined by the IT Admin in System Center Configuration Manager.
+-   Trigger the device to scan as part of a Maintenance Window defined by the IT Admin in Microsoft Endpoint Configuration Manager.

 After the installation of updates is completed, the IT Admin can use the DUReport generated in the production devices to determine if the device successfully installed the list of updates.
 If the device did not, error codes are provided in the DUReport.xml.
 To retrieve the device update report from a device, perform the same steps defined in [Step 2](#step2).